mhcurylo/ts-101-pack/tspres.md

 What?

-Language written in JavaScript, transpilled to JavaScript, made by Microsoft.
+Language written in 'node', transpilled to JavaScript, made by Microsoft.

 Profits: